AstraZeneca PLC (AZN): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The merger was orchestrated by the leadership teams of Astra and Zeneca at the time.
-Key figures included Håkan Mogren (CEO of Astra) and Sir David Barnes (CEO of Zeneca), who became joint chairmen initially, with Tom McKillop becoming the first CEO of the merged entity.
+The merger was a leadership-driven event.
+Key figures included Håkan Mogren, the CEO of Astra, and Sir David Barnes, the CEO of Zeneca, who served as joint chairmen initially.
+Tom McKillop became the first Chief Executive Officer (CEO) of the combined entity.

 Initial capital/funding

-The merger was valued at approximately $67 billion (around £41 billion at the time), creating one of the world's largest pharmaceutical companies.
-It wasn't initial startup capital but rather the combined market capitalization and assets of the two merging giants.
+This wasn't a venture capital round; it was a combination of assets.
+The merger was valued at approximately $67 billion (around £41 billion at the time), which represented the combined market capitalization and assets of Astra AB and Zeneca Group PLC.

 Year Key Event Significance

-1999 Merger of Astra AB and Zeneca Group PLC Created a global pharmaceutical powerhouse with combined R&D strength and market reach.
-Initial combined revenue was around $13.5 billion.
+1999 Merger of Astra AB and Zeneca Group PLC Created a global pharma player with initial combined revenue around $13.5 billion.

-2000 Launch of Nexium (esomeprazole) Became a blockbuster drug for acid reflux, generating peak annual sales exceeding $5 billion and significantly boosting revenue.
+2000 Launch of Nexium (esomeprazole) Became a blockbuster drug for acid reflux, generating peak annual sales exceeding $5 billion.

-2021 Acquisition of Alexion Pharmaceuticals Largest acquisition to date at $39 billion, significantly boosting presence in rare diseases and immunology.
+2021 Acquisition of Alexion Pharmaceuticals Largest acquisition in company history at $39 billion, establishing a major presence in rare diseases.

 AstraZeneca PLC (AZN) Ownership Structure